They say…

 Thornbridge Jaipur

-Thornbridge Hall is a stately home just outside Bakewell with a history dating back to the 12th century.
+Thornbridge Hall is a stately home just outside Bakewell with a dating back to the 12th century.
 Still privately owned, it’s now a venue for events as well as a family home.

 A brewery opened on site in 2004 and already boasts a string of awards from and SIBA for its cask beers.
 Real Ale in a Bottle first appeared in 2005 with forays into two historic styles, India Pale Ale (IPA) and Imperial Russian Stout.